Merchants’ Bank of South Carolina – Cheraw, South Carolina

 GPS Coordinates: 34.696978,-79.884379

-Merchants Bank Building Add Info and More Photos
+Merchants’ Bank of South Carolina Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Merchants Bank Building, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Merchants’ Bank of South Carolina, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!

 You may not use them in any form without written consent.